Banditolabs/portfolio_website_2025/assets/markdown/2025-01-04-zero-index.md

 ### My Daily Routine:

-I've found it very helpful mentally and productive keep a routine.
+I've found it very productive and helpful mentally to keep a routine.
 I'm proud to say I have yet to spend a weekday lying on the couch with Cheeto fingers.

 - 9:00am - 10:00am: Handle any LinkedIn messages, respond to emails, and do any other admin work.
 - 10:00am - 11:00am: Break for breakfast, time with my wife and take the dog for a wee.